Skip to main content

 Mixing and mastering are the final processes of creating a sound recording.

-Of the two processes, mixing comes first and is where a blends the different sounds captured during the recording process.
-Once done, the mix engineer sends the mixed recording, sometimes called the final mix, to the .
+Of the two processes, mixing comes first and is where a A person who blends separate recorded parts of sound recording together to create a cohesive and balanced sound. blends the different sounds captured during the recording process.
+Once done, the mix engineer sends the mixed recording, sometimes called the final mix, to the A person who makes adjustments to enhance the final mix of a sound recording and prepares it for distribution..

 The mastering engineer enhances the final mix using different techniques to create a professional end result, known as the master sound recording or the mastered version.
 Mastering ensures the sound recording is perfectly optimized with the right levels for different listening applications and formats.